docker/docs/engine/swarm/networking.md

   addresses, and the client connects directly to one of these.

-  DNS round-robin is useful in cases where you want to use your own load balancer.
+  DNS round-robin is useful in cases where you want to use your own load balancer, such as HAProxy.
 To configure a service to use DNSRR, use the flag `--endpoint-mode dnsrr` when creating a new service or updating an existing one.